Gordon999/Pi-MP3_Player/README.md

 Designed to be used with a Pi and the Pi 7" Touchscreen LCD.
 Playing tracks from USB sticks under /media/pi/

+You could put mp3 files on the SD card under /media/pi/, just make a directory there eg. /media/pi/MUSIC/ and put the mp3s in an appropriate directory eg. /media/pi/MUSIC/Rolling Stones/Exile on Mainstreet/

 Tested on Pi 2 v1.1 and Pi 4, using Buster.

 ## LCD Screenshot